Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 I want to incentivize two different ways of playing the game:
 1. Go for the fastest time.
-	- Reaching the bottom and defeating the Catalyst as fast as possible (This will be the expected form of play for most players and the default view on the Leaderboard)
+	- Defeating the Catalyst as fast as possible (This will be the expected form of play for most players and the default view on the Leaderboard)
 2. Go for the longest time.
 	- Levels are infinite and players can choose to stay on a level and ignore the catalyst while they rack up kills and time spent alive.
 	Early levels will start by linearly increasing in difficulty with time while later levels will be more erratic and unforgiving
 	I.E (Reaching the 5 minute mark on Level 1 should be very difficult but reaching that same time on Level 8 should be humanly impossible)
+	- After the player finishes the game by destroying the Catalyst on Level 9.
+If the score timer is above a certain threshold, the player will instead be sent to a secret Level 10 where they'll have one final opportunity to stretch out the timer before ultimately dying.

 After the Catalysts escapes, the shockwave it creates will erase all remaining enemies and the music and scenery will instantly change to signify to the player that the level is complete.
 The score timer will pause.
 At the player's leisure or until the portal expands far enough, the player will fall into the portal and follow the Catalyst to the next level.